 The 10-year moving averages rates of transportation category airplanes were illustrated in Figure 16.
-In recent 10 year, the hull loss occurrence rate of commercial jet airplane was 0.54 per million flight hours or 1.75 per million departures.
-In figure 17, the hull loss occurrence rate of turboprop airplane was 1.35 per million flight hours or 1.31 per million departures.
-From 2002 to 2011, the hull loss occurrence rate of commercial jet airplane was going down with little rising in year 2007 and then little decrease annually.
+In recent 10 year, the hull loss occurrence rate of commercial jet airplane was 0.35 per million flight hours or 1.17 per million departures.
+In figure 17, the hull loss occurrence rate per million flight hours and per million departures of turboprop airplane were all zeros.
+From 2003 to 2012, the hull loss occurrence rate of commercial jet airplane was going down with little rising in year 2007 and then little decrease annually.
 The 10-year moving average hull loss occurrence rates for turboprop airplanes showed a decreasing trend except that the rates were kept constant from 2009 to 2011 over the past decade.
+The hull loss occurrence rate declined to zero in 2012.